guneyozsan/GuneyOzsanOutThereMusicVideo/README.md

 ## Progress
 - ~~Translate original Javascript codebase to C#.~~
-- Refactor the prototype code with a better architecture **(in progress)**.
+- ~~Refactor the prototype code with a better architecture.~~
+- Improve the system for forming letters with planetesimals. **(in progress)**
+- Write the names of Part 1 and Part 2 of the music piece with cubes.
 - Place the first person view on the cubes in Part 2.
-- Write the names of Part 1 and Part 2 of the music piece with cubes.
 - Establish composition in time.
 - Explore visual effect possibilities through color, shader, post-processing.
 - Research and experiment  various user interaction possibilities.